-When no amplifier is used to drive the analog input, limit the source impedance to low values.
+When no amplifier is used to drive the analog input, the source impedance should be limited to low values.
 The maximum source impedance depends on the amount of THD that can be tolerated.
-THD increases as the source impedance increases and performance degrades.
-Figure 17 shows a graph of the THD vs. the analog input signal frequency for different source impedances.
+The THD increases as the source impedance increases and performance degrades.
+Figure 17 shows a graph of the THD vs. the analog input signal frequency for various source impedances.

 Figure 17.
-THD vs. Analog Input Signal Frequency for Various Source Impedances
+THD vs. Analog Input Frequency for Various Source Impedances

-Figure 18 shows a graph of the THD vs. the analog input frequency while sampling at 5 MSPS.
+Figure 18 shows a graph of the THD vs. the analog input frequency while sampling at 4.2 MSPS.
 In this case, the source impedance is 33 Ω .